 At least half of the Reference Group comprises of people who are independent of the Church - experienced safeguarding professionals - and there is representation from both the Police and a Local Authority.
 The Reference Group has an independent chair.

-The Project Reference Group, held its first meeting in March 2020, a second in July and a third in September.
+The Project Reference Group, held its first meeting in March 2020, and met again in July, September and November of that year.
 It has considered the terms of reference, a survivor strategy (which we must have in place) and update reports from the Independent Reviewers.
 Three meetings are presently scheduled for 2021; the first one was held in January 2021.

-We appointed three part time (1 – 1.5 days per week) Independent Reviewers who began their work in late February 2020 and then had to stop in late March!
-We have over 2000 files to review; this is a huge task, even for individuals who are experienced at reviewing complex files.The work began again in July 2020, and at present, the Reviewers are based at Church House in Leeds checking the files held there.
+We appointed three part time (1 – 3 days per week) Independent Reviewers who began their work in late February 2020 and then had to stop in late March.
+We have over 2000 files to review; this is a huge task, even for individuals who are experienced at reviewing complex files.The work began again in July 2020, and at present the Reviewers are visiting the various Episcopal Area offices to review the blue files held there..

 PCR2 brings additional demands on our Diocesan Safeguarding Advisers, who, while continuing to deal with day-to-day casework, which is in itself demanding, are responding to additional historic allegations of abuse.

-The original intention was to complete the Review by the end of 2020, but delays suggest completion will be late spring 2021, at the earliest.
+The original intention was to complete the Review by the end of 2020, but delays suggest completion will be Autumn 2021.

-Further updates will be available and there are links to the various documents mentioned.
+Further updates will be available and there are links below to the various documents mentioned.